JamieSGT/Fast-Formatter/README.md

 # Fast Formatter 2.0

-## A bash script to easily format camera media.
+## A bash script to easily format camera media

 Fast Formatter 2.0 was created to make the formatting of camera media (SD, QXD, CF cards, SSDs) easier and quicker.
 By using this bash script, it will turn any computer into a fast formatter.
 Once formatted, each card will no longer contain data.
 The cards will use the file system, `exfat` with the title set to, `UNTITLED.`